ckv1110/2024_code/README.md

 - ```conda install -c conda-forge cudnn==8.4.1.50, cudatoolkit==11.7.0``` => If you want to use NVIDIA GPU processes, otherwise skip
 - ```python -m pip install tensorflow==2.10.0```
 - ```python -m pip install histomicstk --find-links https://girder.github.io/large_image_wheels```
+- Note that using GPU to process things like centroid calculations will be way faster than using the CPU as they can process functions in a parallel manner rather than sequential (CPU).

 #### Pytorch Models
 - Seperate __Conda__ environment with __Python >3.9__ ready just in case it conflicts with Nuclei environment